laoliu/unreal-analyzer-mcp/README.md

 ### Best Practices

-1. Always set the Unreal Engine path first using `set_unreal_path` before using other tools
+1. Always set either the Unreal Engine path or custom codebase path before using analysis tools
-2. Use specific class names when analyzing (e.g., "AActor" instead of just "Actor")
+2. Use specific class names when analyzing (e.g., "MyClass" instead of just "Class")
 3. Leverage the file pattern parameter in `search_code` to narrow down results
 4. Include implemented interfaces when analyzing class hierarchies for complete understanding
-5. Use the subsystem analysis tool to get a high-level overview before diving into specific classes
+5. Use the subsystem analysis tool to get a high-level overview before diving into specific classes (Unreal Engine only)

 ### Error Handling

 The analyzer will throw clear error messages when:
-- Unreal Engine path is not set
+- No codebase path is set (Unreal Engine or custom)
+- Provided path does not exist or is inaccessible
-- Class or symbol cannot be found
+- Class or symbol cannot be found in the codebase
 - Invalid file patterns are provided
-- Syntax errors in search queries
+- Syntax errors in search queries or C++ code
 - Access to source files is restricted
+- Tree-sitter parsing fails for C++ files

 ### Performance Considerations